An Introduction to Geometric Topology: Laminations

 \subsection{Geodesic laminations.}

 Let $S = \matH^2/_\Gamma$ be a hyperbolic surface.
 Recall that in this chapter we consider geodesics only as subsets of $S$, neglecting their parametrisation.

 A \emph{geodesic lamination} $\lambda$ is a set of disjoint simple complete geodesics in $S$, whose union is a closed subset of $S$.
 Each geodesic may be closed or open and is called a \emph{leaf}; their union is the \emph{support} of $\lambda$.
-We will often confuse $\lambda$ with its support for simplicity.
-The following examples of geodesic laminations are fundamental: \begin{itemize} \item a finite set of disjoint closed geodesics in $S$, \item a set of disjoint lines in $\matH^2$ whose union is closed. \end{itemize}
+We will often confuse $\lambda$ with its support for simplicity, since the support determines the set of geodesics in all the interesting cases (see below).
+The following examples of geodesic laminations are fundamental: \begin{itemize} \item a geodesic multicurve (that is a finite set of disjoint simple closed geodesics) in $S$; \item a set of disjoint lines in $\matH^2$ whose union is closed. \end{itemize}

-A lamination in $\matH^2$ may be particularly complicated, see Fig.~\ref{lamination:fig}.
+A lamination in $\matH^2$ may be particularly complicated, see Figure \ref{lamination:fig}.
 Recall that $\calG = \calG(\matH^2)$ is the set of all lines in $\matH^2$, with its natural topology.

 \begin{ex} A set $\lambda$ of disjoint lines in $\matH^2$ forms a closed set in $\matH^2$ if and only if $\lambda$ is closed when considered as a subset of $\calG$. \end{ex} If a set of disjoint lines in $\matH^2$ is not closed, it suffices to take its closure to get a lamination.
 Every lamination in $S=\matH^2/_\Gamma$ lifts to a $\Gamma$-invariant lamination in $\matH^2$, hence the laminations in $S$ are in natural bijection with the $\Gamma$-invariant laminations in $\matH^2$.